Introduction On Racism Epigraphs A History of the Pulps A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Glossary and Character Taxonomy Breakdown by Country of Origin Bibliography Table of Contents The Best of the Encyclopedia

 Kennedy, Craig.
-Craig Kennedy was created by Arthur B. Reeve (Belle Boyd, Elaine Dodge, Constance Dunlap, Robert Dupont, Hidden Hand, Hooded Terror) and appeared in 143 stories and serials and twenty-six novels from 1910 to 1936, beginning with “The Case of Helen Bond” (Cosmopolitan, Dec.
+Craig Kennedy was created by Arthur B. Reeve (Belle Boyd, Elaine Dodge, Constance Dunlap, Robert Dupont, Hidden Hand, Hooded Terror, Pilot X) and appeared in 143 stories and serials and twenty-six novels from 1910 to 1936, beginning with “The Case of Helen Bond” (Cosmopolitan, Dec.
 1910); an unauthorized version of the series, Dobrodruství Craiga Kennedyho #1-12?, appeared in Czechoslovaka in 1924.

 Craig Kennedy is a Scientific Detective.
 He is a professor at Columbia University and uses modern technology and his knowledge of chemistry to solve criminal cases.
 The Craig Kennedy stories feature a large number of technologically-advanced (for the time) items, including lie detectors, gyroscopes, and portable seismographs that can differentiate between the footsteps of different individuals.
 Kennedy uses psychoanalytical techniques in his work as a consulting detective.
 Naturally, he makes use of the other, more traditional detective skills--a good left hook, mastery of disguise, an enthusiasm for action, etc--but the science and technology are the main thing, even to the exclusion of the gathering of proper evidence.
 During World War One he fights German air pirates.
 He is called on to help by Inspector Barney O'Connor of the N.Y.P.D.; Walter Jameson, Kennedy's roommate and a reporter for the Star, chronicles the stories.